Establish a Company in the Aquaculture Sector in Turkey

 You can visit the DGFA website and the Turkish Trade Registry website to understand better the detailed procedure of opening an aquaculture company.

-Investing in the Aquaculture Sector in Turkey can pay off nicely after establishing your own fish farming company at a location that can more than adequately serve your business well for several years.
-Your investment can further earn you different types of benefits such as specific tax write-offs, subsidized resources cost, export-import trade advantages, Turkish citizenship, etc. To obtain benefits by investing in the Aquaculture Sector in Turkey It is ideal for you to hire an experienced legal professional to assist you diligently with the whole registration process.
+Investing in the aquaculture sector in Turkey can pay off nicely after establishing your own fish farming company at a location that can more than adequately serve your business well for several years.
+Your investment can further earn you different types of benefits such as specific tax write-offs, subsidized resources cost, export-import trade advantages, Turkish citizenship, etc. To obtain benefits by investing in the aquaculture sector in Turkey, it’s ideal for you to hire an experienced legal professional in Turkey to assist you diligently with the whole registration process.